5 Easy Ways to Improve Site Speed with Uptime.com

 Running a test only requires you to enter your URL and hit the Go or Start Testing button.
 If geography is a concern, you can choose from one of 10 worldwide testing locations.
 For a general idea of site speed, you can test from a random location.

-After the test is complete, you’ll get a detailed analysis of your site’s overall performance, as well as charts and graphs detailing load time for each content type and suggestions for improvement.
+After the test is complete, you’ll get a detailed analysis of your overall website performance, as well as charts and graphs detailing load time for each content type and suggestions for improvement.

 Based on our own personal experience, and decades of experience in development, here are five of the most common website loading issues and how to fix them.